First Year student registration for FALL

 To register for Spring

 The instructions that follow apply to most students as the vast majority of students will be registering for HAVC H102 and HPSS S101.
-If you are not among them, you will know this by reading the section on First-Year Program in Liberal Arts and you will be provided information pertinent to you by email just before registration is to take place.
+If you are not among them, you will know this by reading the section on First-Year Program in Liberal Arts and you will be contacted by Liberal Arts before registration is to take place.

 1) Check your schedule in Student Planning so that you know what days of the week your Foundation studios meet.